-SPAN 306 Spanish II for Native Speakers (3) Prerequisites: native or near-native knowledge of oral Spanish and little or no formal education in Spanish and SPAN 206 or permission of department.
+SPAN 306 Spanish II for Native Speakers (3) Prerequisites: SPAN 206.
 Practice of complex grammatical structures through reading and writing of compositions and essays.
 Specific lexical, syntactic, rhetorical and stylistic devices will be highlighted.
-Designed for Spanish speakers educated in English
+Designed for Spanish speakers educated in English.